Rudy Lai

 1 updates

-GM announced a broad partnership with Google to explore and implement AI technologies within automotive industry applications.
+GM announced a broad partnership with Google to explore AI technologies for automotive applications, further advancing AI integration in vehicle platforms.

 2023 Q2